ThomasMcGarvey/shopping-cart/README.md

-This the start of a shopping cart working with older bootstrap styling.
+This is the start of a shopping cart working with older bootstrap styling.